jaromeyer/XPS9570-Catalina/README.md

 Reboot and things should work.

-## Frequently asked questions
+## Frequently Asked Questions

 ### Why my trackpad doesn't work?
-You pressed the "Stamp" button (right of F12) that instead of enabling/disabling wifi as it says, it enables/disables the trackpad.
-Good to know
+In macOS, the PrintScreen button (PrtScr, to the right of F12) disables/enables the trackpad instead of disabling/enabling wifi as it says.
+Probably you just pressed that button by accident.

 ### I have a Samsung PM981 SSD, will it work?
-Currently under testing, but with a fix seems to work.
-Will add the fix to readme if testing goes well.
+The Samsung PM981 (or more precise the controller it uses) is known to cause random kernel panics in macOS.
+Up until now, there was no way to even install macOS on the PM981 and the only option was to replace it with either a SATA or a known working NVMe SSD.
+However, recently a new set of patches, namely [NVMeFix](https://github.com/acidanthera/NVMeFix) was released.
+It greatly improves compatibility with non-apple SSDs including the PM981.
+Thanks to those patches, you can now install macOS, but there is still a chance for kernel panics to occur while booting.
+In this case, you can clear the NVRAM from the OpenCore boot menu as a workaround to get it booting again.
+Since I don't own a PM981 myself, I can't debug this issue, but [frbuccoliero](https://github.com/frbuccoliero) is currently testing a potential fix.

-### At startup the loading bar arrives at 90% but then reboots, what is it?
+### My XPS reboots once the loading bar with the apple has reached approximately 90%
-You have a PM981 Samsung SSD, as stated above, we're working on that.
-But you can temporary fix resetting NVRAM from OC before each boot.
+You probably have a Samsung PM981 SSD.
+As stated above, we're working on a permanent fix.
+In the meantime, you will have to reset NVRAM from the OpenCore menu before each boot.

 ## Acknowledgments
 - [acidanthera](https://github.com/acidanthera) for providing almost all kexts and drivers